laravel/docs/routing.md

 <a name="cors"></a>
 ## Cross-Origin Resource Sharing (CORS)

 Laravel can automatically respond to CORS `OPTIONS` HTTP requests with values that you configure.
-All CORS settings may be configured in your application's `config/cors.php` configuration file.
 The `OPTIONS` requests will automatically be handled by the `HandleCors` [middleware](/docs/{{version}}/middleware) that is included by default in your global middleware stack.
-Your global middleware stack is located in your application's HTTP kernel (`App\Http\Kernel`).

 > [!NOTE]
 > For more information on CORS and CORS headers, please consult the [MDN web documentation on CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#The_HTTP_response_headers).